 So you have been through a few rounds of interviews, you probably feel flattered by the attention and (possibly sooner than expected) you have been offered the job.

 Great!
-But wait …. you’re not sure this is the dream job for you.
+Wait.
+You’re not sure this is the dream job for you?
 What next?

 There could be a whole host of reasons that you have come this far, but do not want to proceed:

-- Maybe the interview process has been haphazard – perhaps long gaps in between interviews (how urgent is this?), no feedback from meetings (do they value their staff?), seemingly round after round of interviews, tests and meetings (do they know what they want or are they indecisive?)
+Maybe the interview process has been haphazard – perhaps long gaps in between interviews (how urgent is this?), no feedback from meetings (do they value their staff?), seemingly round after round of interviews, tests and meetings (do they know what they want or are they un-decisive?).

-Whatever it might be, you need to extract yourself gracefully (ideally without burning any bridges because you do not know when you might come across the decision makers again – retail is a small world), whilst also staying true to yourself.
+Whatever it might be, you need to extract yourself gracefully, ideally without burning any bridges because you just do not know when you come across the decision makers again (retail is a small world…), whilst also staying true to yourself.
 In other words give them the real reason, rather than a feeble excuse.

 Expect them to try and persuade you to change your mind, after all they have made a significant investment in time to arrive at this point, so make certain when you decline an offer you give them a precise and concise reason, from which you cannot and will not be swayed.
 And apologise for any inconvenience caused.

-My advice is to make sure that the reason for turning the offer down, cannot be (easily) rectified.
+My advice is to make sure that the reason for you turning the offer down, cannot be (easily) rectified.
 If it is about money, they may offer you more.
-If it is about not being able to work from home, they may offer you that concession.
+If it is about not being able to work from home more than one day, they’ll easily offer you that concession.